Codington County Justice Advisory Committee

 National Center for State Courts report on Courthouse Violence 2010-2012

-Standards, Best Practices – Jails
+Standards, Best Practices – Jail

 National Institute of Corrections’ Jail Design Guide